zhixin9001/2021-SAA/note/tips.md

         - operates on a simple hub-and-spoke model that you can use with or without a VPC
         - suitable if you have multiple branch offices and existing internet connections
         - AWS Site-to-Site VPN and AWS Direct Connect can be invloved
+    - VPC security groups, to control the network traffic to and from your file system
 - transfer speed
     - AWS Global Accelerator, improve the performance, a good fit for non-HTTP use cases, Http also supported
     - Amazon CloudFront, CDN(content delivery network)